What Do the Silicon Valley Bank and Signature Bank Failures Mean for Bank Supervision?

 - The bank’s cost of funding is increasing without a corresponding ability to increase return on assets and with net interest margin eroding as a result.

-- The bank’s balance sheet is highly vulnerable to changes in interest rates or a prolonged period of high interest rates, particularly including the extent to which unrealised losses due to interest rate swings exceed the bank’s tangible common equity.
+- The bank’s balance sheet is highly vulnerable to changes in interest rates or a prolonged period of high interest rates, particularly including the extent to which unrealized losses due to interest rate swings exceed the bank’s tangible common equity.

 - The bank cannot quickly produce reliable data to measure its financial risks.